austindev4/fuelwatchrss/README.md

 ## Pending
 Some tasks pending automation as below:-
 Pre build:-
-1. Create resource group with any name.
+1. Create resource group in Australia East region.

 Post build steps:-
 1. Add secret for sqladmin to vault